sgrebnov/jqmobile-metro-theme/README.md

 # Welcome #

-The aim of this theme to provide a Metro user interface for Cordova apps using jQuery Mobile on Windows Phone 7.5.
+This theme provides a Metro user interface for Cordova apps using jQuery Mobile on Windows Phone 7.5.

 ### Live demo ###